sztrelcsikzoltan/KKSZKI_exam_project/README.md

 # Exam project

 Storage Manager is a warehouse management application that allows you to manage various products from any distance, not only from stationary offices, but also on the go, via mobile devices.
 The user can choose to manage from a web interface or a desktop application.
 The requests run into the backend application.
 It processes the instructions and forwards them to the central database.
 There, the instructions are executed, resulting either in the database being read or modified.
 The backend application then returns the requested data or responses to the user.
+The project was created in a two-man team consisting of Mr. Adam Peter Kirsch and Mr. Zoltan Sztrelcsik.

 Technologies used:
 - the frontend web application has been supplemented with the popular React library